Davidggrigoryan/AI-Agents/README.md

 This project provides a Tkinter-based control panel to manage simple AI agents and their tasks.

+The interface includes tabs for managing agents and application settings:

+- **Agents** – create or delete agents, set a prompt for their behavior, and choose between cloud (OpenAI API) or local (Ollama) execution.
+- **Settings** – enter and persist an OpenAI API key and configure the port used for a local Ollama instance.

 ## Usage

 You can run the control panel by double-clicking the provided script for your